stormasm/yhoo-gq1/README.md

 To get up and running with this repo

 ```
+To test how to run a repo without go.mod remove this next line...
 go mod init github.com/stormasm/yhoo-gq1

 go get -t
 go run quote/main.go ui
 ```